 The default factory configuration of the router was restored.
 To use the same customized settings, reconfigure the router, and update the WiFi devices.

-How to reset router from configuration page?
+How to reset the router from the configuration page?

 - Type the IP address of your router into the search field of any web browser or visit What’s my Router IP site to know your current IP address.